joshfrench/om-wiki-fork/Documentation.md

 then you probably shouldn't.

 Implementations should return a boolean value.
-If true then the components `om.core/IRender` or `om.core/IRenderState` implementation will be called.
+If true then the component's `om.core/IRender` or `om.core/IRenderState` implementation will be called.

 `next-props` is the next application state that the component is